The Energy Crisis Is Diffusing into Grain Markets

 Urea is the world’s most widely produced nitrogen fertilizer.
 Prices have doubled since November, and with the Strait of Hormuz still closed, the direction of travel is up.

 Around 1/3 of the world’s urea transits through the strait.
-Some countries import natural gas and produce their own urea domestically, India being the most notable example, but that natural gas supply is also curtailed and stuck behind the strait.
+Some countries import natural gas and produce their own urea domestically, but a similar proportion of natural gas supply is also curtailed and stuck behind the strait.

 The Middle East dominates global urea supply, and right now, every major alternative source has a problem of its own: